home-controller/homeauto_network/README.md

 1. For the collision detection to work properly and the smallest number to have priority the MSB(most significant bit) needs to be sent first.
 2. bits[1 Maybe more] A pull down pulse to say I am about to start sending.

 3. bits[8] command id.
-Maybe this should be moved dow 2 rows?
+Maybe this should be moved down 2 rows?
 4. bit3[1] RTR (Remote Transmission Request).
 RTR = 0: for date frame 4. or RTR=1 for: "Remote-Request Frame".
 should we add a bit to set when we are sending the message back to say we handled it here.